BJP workers shout 'Fadnavis' when Bawankule asks who should be next Maharashtra CM | Politics

 - India

-Bharatiya Janata Party workers on Monday chanted the name of senior leader Devendra Fadnavis when state unit chief Chandrashekhar Bawankule asked who they wanted to see as the next chief minister of Maharashtra.
+Bharatiya Janata Party workers chanted the name of senior leader Devendra Fadnavis when Maharashtra party unit chief Chandrashekhar Bawankule asked who they wanted to see as the next chief minister of the state.

-Bawankule was addressing party workers in Bhandara, some 800 kilometres from here, and had asked who should take oath as CM next at the metropolis' Wankhede Stadium.
+Bawankule was on Monday addressing the party workers in Bhandara, located about 800 km from here.

-''Party workers must work had to realise this dream,'' Bawankule said in reply to the chants.

-After the rebellion by Eknath Shinde in June last year brought down the Maha Vikas Aghadi and a government under him was formed, in a surprise move Fadnavis was asked by the BJP to take oath as deputy CM.
+When he asked who should take oath as the next CM at the Wankhede Stadium in Mumbai, the party workers said, ''Devendra Fadnavis...Devendra Fadnavis.''
+In reply to the chants, Bawankule said, ''Party workers must work hard to realise this dream.''
+The rebellion by Eknath Shinde in June last year brought down the Maha Vikas Aghadi (MVA) following which a government led by Shinde was formed with BJP leader Fadnavis as the deputy CM.

-Fadnavis, who was CM between 2014 and 2019, incidentally, had made the now-famous remark 'I will be back' while campaigning for the 2019 Assembly polls.

-The BJP and Shiv Sena alliance broke soon after on the question of sharing the CM's post, following which Uddhav Thackeray joined hands with the NCP and Congress to form the MVA and became CM.
+While campaigning for the 2019 assembly polls, Fadnavis had remarked ''I will be back.''
+After the 2019 state elections, the alliance between the BJP and the Shiv Sena broke over the issue of sharing the CM's post, following which Uddhav Thackeray joined hands with the NCP and Congress to form the MVA government led by him.

-Several BJP leaders, including Fadnavis, have said earlier CM Shinde will lead the alliance in the 2024 Lok Sabha and Assembly polls in the state.
+Notably, a number of BJP leaders, including Fadnavis, have said CM Eknath Shinde will lead the ruling alliance in the 2024 Lok Sabha and assembly polls in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)